The Northern Kentucky Health Department is the local health department serving four counties in Kentucky: Boone, Campbell, Grant and Kenton.

 More than 400,000 people reside in the Northern Kentucky region, with many more visiting via travel by Interstates 75, 71 and 275 and via the Cincinnati/Northern Kentucky International Airport.

 The Health Department has approximately 150 employees working within the divisions of Administration and Accounting, Clinical Services, Environmental Health and Safety, and Population Health, along with the Office of the District Director of Health.
-The district operates four health centers, one in each county served, and two administrative locations.
+The district operates four health centers, one in each county served, and a district office located in Florence, KY.

 The Health Department receives funding from a variety of sources, including local, state and federal allocations, grants and tax revenues, as well as Medicaid reimbursement and other fees/interest.
 Its budget for fiscal year 2017-2018 is more than $23 million, of which $4.8 million is earmarked for construction of a new district office in Florence, Ky.